therealprof/therealprof.github.io/content/blog/interrupt-comparison/index.md

 +++

 date = 2020-02-29
-title = "A look into ways to implement and share data with interrupt handlers in Rust" slug = "interrupt-comparison"
+title = "A look into ways to implement and share data with interrupt handlers in Rust (Update 1)" slug = "interrupt-comparison"

 +++